gluster/glusterdocs/Upgrade-Guide/upgrade_to_4.1.md

 7. Restart any gfapi based application stopped previously in step (2)

 ### Post upgrade steps
-Perform the following steps post upgrading the entire trusted storage pool,
+Complete the following steps post upgrading the entire trusted storage pool,

 - It is recommended to update the op-version of the cluster.
 Refer, to the [op-version](./op_version.md) section for further details
 - Proceed to [upgrade the clients](#upgrade-procedure-for-clients) to 4.1 version as well